 The Achievement Component measures students' academic achievement using each level of performance on Ohio's State Tests.
 The Achievement Component has two measures: the Performance Index and the Performance Indicators.
 The Performance Index (PI) is used to assign the Achievement Component Rating.
-The Performance Indicators measure is data that is reported but does not factor into the rating of the component.
+The Performance Indicators measure is data that are reported but do not factor into the rating of the component.
 The details of each measure and how the rating is assigned can be found in this technical document.